 Confucius was very fortunate in finding his passion early on in life.
 As a young boy he became fascinated by ritual objects and developed a lifelong love of learning the ways of the ancients and sharing this knowledge with anyone who showed even the slightest inclination to listen to him.
 Continue reading Leadership lessons from Confucius: purpose and meaning

-The identity of Old Peng (老彭), who Confucius “dares” to compare himself with in Chapter 1 of Book 7 of the Analects, is the source of a great deal of controversy.
+The identity of Old Peng (老彭), who Confucius “dares” to compare himself with in 7.1 of the Analects, is the source of a great deal of controversy.

 Some commentators suggest he was a high-ranking official of the Shang dynasty who was known for transmitting true historical facts without any fabrications or adornments.
 Confucius therefore invokes his name to show his own commitment to preserving the authenticity of ancient historical documents.
 Continue reading Historical figures in the Analects of Confucius: Old Peng